jay-joshy/allergyguide/OIT_CALCULATOR_COMPLETE_SPEC.md

   - Liquids: mg per millilitre (mg/ml)
   - Provide a function mgPer100ToMgPerUnit(uiValue, unit) to convert UI entries (g protein per 100 g/ml) to canonical mg/unit.
 - Precision: Use Decimal for all arithmetic; format only for display/export.
-- Serialization: Store Decimal fields as strings in JSON state and rehydrate on load.
+- Serialization: Store Decimal fields as strings in JSON state for protocols and rehydrate on load.
 - foodBThreshold applies to neat mass (m = P/C).
 Once m ≥ threshold, switch to DIRECT Food B and duplicate the preceding protein dose at the transition step.
 - Red/yellow warnings are non-blocking.
 Red warnings must be acknowledged prior to export/print but do not block edits.
 - When toggling a food’s form (SOLID ⇄ LIQUID), convert amounts assuming 1 g ≈ 1 ml and recompute water for mixes.